lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 ## Gaps to be Addressed

-### 1. Keylime Verifier — Verify App Key Certificate with Agent TPM AK

-**Current State:** Certificate signature is not verified; only structure is checked

-**Issue:** No cryptographic proof that the AK actually signed the App Key certification

-**Required:**
-- Parse `certify_data` and `signature` from the certificate
-- Verify the signature using the AK public key (fetched from registrar)
-- Ensure `certify_data` contains the correct App Key public key

-**Location:** `code-rollout-phase-2/keylime/keylime/cloud_verifier_tornado.py` lines 2005-2020

----

-### 4. SPIRE Agent TPM Plugin → Keylime Agent: Use UDS for Security
+### 1. SPIRE Agent TPM Plugin → Keylime Agent: Use UDS for Security

 **Current State:** Communication is hardcoded to HTTP over localhost (`http://127.0.0.1:9002`)